Neotron-Compute/Neotron-Pico/README.md

 Why not design and build your own expansion card?
 You could try designing:

 * A dual Atari/SEGA 9-pin Joypad Interface
-* A Mikro Eletronika Click adaptor, allow many of the range of [Click board](https://www.mikroe.com/click) to be fitted
+* A Mikro Electronika Click adaptor, allow many of the range of [Click boards](https://www.mikroe.com/click) to be fitted
 * A Wi-Fi/Bluetooth card, using an Espressif ESP32
 * A second processor card - perhaps with a RISC-V microcontroller, or classic Zilog Z80
 * An OPL2 or OPL3 based FM synthesiser card